salman-h-khan/zero_shot_detection/README.md

-## Synthesizing the Unseen for Zero-shot Object Detection
+## Synthesizing the Unseen for Zero-shot Object Detection (ACCV 2020)

 Zero Shot Detection (ZSD) is a recently introduced paradigm which enables simultaneous localization and classification of previously unseen objects.
 It is arguably the most extreme case of learning with minimal supervision. we propose a symantically driven conditional feature generation module to synthesize visual features for unseen objects.